voxlol/projectjellyfish/docs/architecture.md

 ####Configuration Management:

-* In order to help streamline the deployment and management of the data on the servers that Jellyfish runs on, we use configuration tools: Puppet and Chef.
+* In order to help streamline the deployment and management of the data on the servers that Jellyfish runs on, we use the configuration tool Chef.
-* Instead of manually managing our infrastructure environment, Puppet and Chef automate that management and enable our team to focus on delivering Project Jellyfish.
+* Instead of manually managing our infrastructure environment, Chef automates that management and enables our team to focus on delivering Project Jellyfish.